Watch This Short Video to Learn More

 That said, quality original metal wall art may be challenging to find amidst the plethora of low-priced reproductions in the big-box online metal decor stores.

-The photos on this page will give you an overview of my metal wall art style and a brief history of its evolution.
+If you’re looking for metal art for your walls, the photos on this page will give you an overview of my metal wall art style and a brief history of its evolution.
 In addition, you can visit my Wall Art Originals page to browse my current inventory of original decorative metal wall art.

 I also specialize in custom commission work if you don’t find that perfect piece but resonate with my artistic style.